-In this episode we explore the importance of physical security to cyber security in Small Organisations, and how one can affect the other.
+In this article we explore the importance of physical security to cyber security in small organisations, and how one can affect the other.

 This is edited content from Sarb Sembhi and co-host Nick Ioannou.
 Also in video and podcast media.

-Many Small Organisations have traditionally focused on physical security, whilst often ignoring cyber (or information) security, so why should we be talking about physical security in Blog about cyber security especially when Small Organisations have physical security covered?
-The reason for this is that technology is and has been changing so fast, with impacts that many Small Organisations have not necessarily appreciated.
+Many small organisations have traditionally focused on physical security at the expense of cyber (or information) security.
+So why are we writing about physical security in a blog about cyber security, especially when small organisations have physical security covered?
+The reason for this is that technology is changing so fast that it has impacts on physical security that many small organisations have not necessarily appreciated.

-Physical security is also very different from what it used to be due to advancements in technology, the growth in the use of surveillance technologies, and the vulnerabilities that some technologies create.
+Physical security is also very different today from what it used to be because of technology advances, the increased the use of surveillance technologies, and the vulnerabilities that some technologies create.

 What is the problem?

-While the focus for many Small Organisations is moving to cyber security, a breach of physical security can be a stepping stone to a cyber-attack or a data breach.
-Every day laptops and mobile devices are stolen, and while the thieves may not initially realise the value of what they have, they may sell them on to those that do.
-And let’s not forget that sometimes the goal is to introduce a new device like a keylogger, which would require physical access to a building or certain restricted places.
+It's important to remember that physical security breaches can be a stepping stone to a cyber-attack or a data breach.
+Laptops and mobile devices are frequently stolen, and while thieves might not initially realise the value of what they have, they can sell them on to those that do.
+In addition, criminals looking to introduce a new device like a keylogger will need to gain physical access to a building or certain restricted places.

-The shift to remote working has also introduced new physical security concerns, both malicious and accidental, whether at home, in formal shared working environments, or informal ones like coffee shops.
-This move for even the smallest Organisations out of a fixed office to the coffee shop, airport lounge, hotel and even working from home creates its own challenges.
-Big Organisations are not the only ones which have had to deal with these challenges, everyone and every organisations is now a work from anywhere organisations to survive not just the Covid-19 pandemic but changes to the world economy.
+The shift to more remote working has introduced new physical security concerns, both malicious and accidental.
+These risks can be present at home, in formal shared working environments, or informal ones like coffee shops.
+Even for the smallest organisations, moving out of a fixed office to the coffee shop, airport lounge, hotel and even working from home creates new challenges.
+Big organisations are not the only ones that have had to deal with these challenges, virtually all organisations have become "work from anywhere" organisations, to survive the Covid-19 pandemic and broader changes to the world economy.

-The challenges are that, if the work from anywhere approach is not backed up by the right set of controls, directors and staff could be leaking or losing data everywhere they go.
-The risks and threats in a small office are completely controllable compared to those outside the office.
+If this work from anywhere approach is not backed up by the right set of controls, then directors and staff could be leaking or losing data everywhere they go.
+The risks and threats to a small office are easily controlled, when compared to risks outside the office.

-- The safety of individuals – this seems obvious and, in many ways, Small Organisations are able to care for their staff with personal attention better than many larger Organisations.
-However, the challenge for Small Organisations is that they lack the resources to take care of everything, and only invest in the essentials, and it has been known that some Small Organisations protect their organisation assets better than their staff.
-Organisations mustn’t forget that they have a legal obligation to protect not just staff, but anyone on their premises, including visitors and guests.
+- The safety of individuals – this seems obvious and, in many ways, small organisations are able to care for their staff with personal attention better than many larger organisations.
+However, the challenge for small organisations is that they lack the resources to take care of everything, and only invest in the essentials.
+It has been known for some small organisations to protect their assets better than their staff.
+Organisations must not forget that they have a legal obligation to protect not just staff, but anyone on their premises, including visitors and guests.

-- Accounting artefacts of the organisation (the length of time these need to be kept varies from country to country) - invoices, receipts, bank statements must be kept for a period of time, just in case the tax authorities have any questions.
+- Accounting artefacts of the organisation (the length of time these need to be kept varies from country to country) - invoices, receipts and bank statements must be kept for a period of time, in case tax authorities have any questions.
 Obviously, physical and electronic records must be kept and protected for the whole of the required period.

-- Personal Data - any personal data that falls within any data protection regime anywhere in the world will have to be protected.
-We cover this in more detail in an upcoming episode specifically around Data Protection.
+- Personal data - any personal data that falls within any data protection regime anywhere in the world will have to be protected.
+We cover this in more detail in an upcoming article specifically around data protection.

 - Other things depend on the specialist organisation sector, for example, any organisation dealing in food, drink, drugs, etc, come under different laws on what can be used, and how it will need to be stored.

-What must be protected for sustainability (and or implicitly to protect items in the legal section previously mentioned), includes:
+What must be protected for sustainability (and to protect items in the legal section previously mentioned), includes:

 - Original source of software and updates - to avoid malware entering the code base.